 Employers will also track that if the employee has met pre-established goals during the time period between appraisals.
 Key performance Indicator are typically specific to your job roles and job function and may include anything from learning a new software program to leading a team onr hitting an earnings goal.

-HR departments track KPIs such as employee satisfaction levels and turnover rates, while the KPIs that IT managers look at include system uptime, compliance with service-level agreements, on-time project completion value and total average resolution time on help desk tickets.
+HR departments track KPIs such as employee satisfaction levels, organizational goals and turnover rates, while the KPIs that IT managers look at include system uptime, compliance with service-level agreements, on-time project completion value and total average resolution time on help desk tickets.

-If you wish to know how the KPIs can be created here’s a quick walk through it:
+If you wish to know how to measure KPIs can be created here’s a quick walk through it:

 If a goal of the business is to be the 'market leader', then a KPI objective maybe used to 'increase revenue by 10% this financial year' or 'Expand our product lines to 20'.
 State clearly, and in simple terms the purpose of the KPI.
 This can provide guidance for everyone in viewing the KPI to interpret the actual data in the correct context.

 What will the target be?
 Is it attainable? when should it be accomplished? and how will progress be monitored?
 Targets should be realistic, changes to business processes take time to implement.
-In the initial stages of KPI monitoring it's best to focus on long-term targets with midterm monitoring.
+In the initial stages of KPI monitoring it's best to focus on long-term targets with midterm monitoring to achieve success.

 Investigate the availability and accuracy of the data.
 Data may be available automatically from existing systems or hidden in reports and databases.
 This data will all need to be pulled together at regular intervals for reporting in one central place.